Hadokane/CI_PP1_Oversights/README.md

 **BUG #3**

-I couldn't find a property to change the image sizes within Bootstrap's card system.
-This led to uneven sizing across cards, which looks untidy and visually distracting.
+Using Bootstrap's card system led to uneven sizing of images within each card.
+This looked untidy and visually distracting.
 I Expected adding "h-100" to the class would fix the issue.
-But this only made sure the cards themselves were the same size, not the space occupied by their contents.
+Unfortunately this only made the cards themselves the same size, not the space occupied by their contents.
 ![Before_merch](docs/bugs/merch_before.png)

 I decided to simply resize the images themselves to all have the same proportions (height & width) within Photoshop.
 I then replaced the ones in use.